 Spaghetti is one of the famous and delicious food in the world.
 However, when a bunch of noodles is in your server room but not your belly, it’s really a nightmare.
 What does it mean?
 Obviously, we do not discuss the art of eating spaghetti today.
 Actually, we are going to talk something about the server room cabling nightmare, also called server room cabling hell.

 It’s pretty good that you don’t have to worry about your servers, because the server room monitor handles all the monitoring of your servers and public facing websites.
 Does it mean that everything will go well with the server room monitor?
 No, there is a weaknesses of server room monitor that it can’t help you wire your system.
-Many server rooms are built with little or no regard for cable organization, as a result, you may find how easily server room cabling can turn into a nightmare without an organized methodology to the madness, just like the pictures below.
+Many server rooms are built with little or no regard for cable organization, as a result, you may find how easily server room cabling can turn into a nightmare without an organized methodology to the madness.

 Are you tired of a messy server closet?
 Are you afraid of a significant loss of both productivity and revenue because of your messy cabling?
 And do you want to get rid of the server room cabling hell?
 Take a few minutes to read the following tips on how to organize the cabling in your server room.